Fitness Testing

 What is the formula for the beep test calculator?

-A table with the shuttle run test scores and the corresponding predicted VO2max score is provided with the test CD or tape (well my copy is anyway).
-The calculator on this site is derived from this table.
-Due to each level of the test having variable number of shuttles, it is a complex formula to derive the results.
+A table with the shuttle run test scores and the corresponding predicted VO2max score is provided with the test CD or tape (well my copy was anyway).
+The calculator on this site is from a formula derived from this table.
+Due to each level of the test having variable number of shuttles, it is a complex formula.
 If you understand javascript, you may be able to look at the code of the calculator page and work it out.
-More information on the test is available on the beep test details page.

-Can I download an mp3 or wav file of the beep test?
+Can I download a mp3 or wav file of the beep test?

 The test starts at the sound of the beep, as does each new shuttle and level.
 The verbal announcement of the level and stage numbers is just to let you know what each of the beeps was indicating.